iocedano/wordpress/README.md

   make up
 ```

-Before startm, phpmyadmin needs to set up something on its end, when login
+Before start, PHPMyAdmin needs to set up something on its end, when login

 Go to the PhpMyAdmin [http://localhost:8001](http://localhost:8001)
 - `Username`: wordpress
 - `Password`: wordpress

-Then go to webpage [http://localhost:8000](http://localhost:8000)
+Then go to the webpage [http://localhost:8000](http://localhost:8000)

 #### Stop the environment